 State of California

-- National Association of Colleges & Employers (NACE) Principles for Professional Practice
+- National Association of Colleges & Employers (NACE) Principles for Ethical Professional Practice

 - NACE Position Statement: Internships

-The Career defines Third-party recruiters as agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities for other organizationis rather than for internal positions.
+The Career defines Third-party recruiters as agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities for other organizations rather than for internal positions.
 This includes entities that make referrals or recruit for profit or not for profit, and it includes agencies that collect student information to be disclosed to employers for purposes of recruitment and employment.
 Examples are employment agencies, search firms, contract recruiters, venture capital firms acting on behalf of their portfolio companies, and online job posting or resume referral services.
-See more at NACE Principles for Professional Practice.

 Third party recruiters may utilize Career Center job listing services, participate in on-campus recruiting and attend select career fairs.
 They will be required to verify in advance whether they are recruiting for their own organizations or for their clients.
 Third-party firms who are recruiting for positions within their own organizations must clearly differentiate those opportunities from their client engagements.
 Failure to abide by these third-party requirements will result in loss of access to Career Center services.